turingcompl33t/windows-internals/SystemArchitecture/BootProcess.md

 9. The boot manager stub, operating in 16-bit real mode, sets up necessary data structures, switches the processor into protected mode, and loads the remainder of the boot manager code into memory
 10. The boot manager stub transfers control to the boot manager proper

+The bootcode on the active partition (i.e. the system partition) is referred to as _ntfsboot.com_ by MS internally.

+The two halves of the Windows boot manager (initially):

+- _diskboot.com_ 16-bit stub at the front of the boot manager
+- _bootmgr.exe_ a compressed PE image, either 32-bit or 64-bit code, decompressed by the _diskboot.com_ stub

+Boot manager is loaded into memory a total of three (3) times during this initial boot procedure.
+This is obviously inefficient, and one among the many motivations for re-architecting the boot process.

+All of the BIOS services, INT 13 disk services, for example, run in 16-bit real mode.
+Thus, even when the OS loader _winload.exe_ is running, it is constantly having to transition the processor mode in order to make use of these services.

+Another motivation for transition to EFI/UEFI firmware is the POST time required for legacy BIOS systems.
+Up to 20 seconds required for initial POST.
+The MS team felt that this was a poor user experience.

 ### EFI Firmware Boot

 If the system is configured with EFI firmware, the process to transfer control to the Windows boot manager is vastly simplified.
 The Windows installer adds an EFI variable to the firmware specifying the path to the EFI application that implements the boot manager: